AscendingPassage.com HOME PAGE.

 buried beneath the sand of the Libyan desert, which now quite hides

-its base, it rises at this hour like a phantom which nothing solid
+its base, it rises at this hour like a phantom, nothing solid

 sustains in the air.

-It has gone midnight.
+It is midnight.
 In little groups the tourists of the evening

-have disappeared; to regain perhaps the neighbouring hotel, where the
+have disappeared to return perhaps to the neighboring hotel, where the

 voices as people instinctively do in church.
 And the Bedouin guides,